Unlike in a savings bank account or FD, you don’t get interest in. So how does your money grow?

-Similarly, whenever you invest in an equity mutual fund, you buy “units” from the mutual fund company at that day’s price.
-For example, if you invest Rs.
+Similarly, whenever youin an , you buy “units” from the company at that day’s price.
+For example, if you Rs.
 10,000 into a fund and that day’s price is Rs.
 20, you will get 500 units (Rs.
 10,000 / Rs.
 20 per unit).
 When you sell, if that day’s price is Rs.
 30, you would get Rs.
 15,000 (500 units x Rs.
 30 per unit).
 The Rs.
 5,000 difference is your gain.

 But what makes the price go up?
 Who determines the price (NAV)?

 We’ll cover these 2 questions in the following articles.

 Mutual funds are not considered a high-risk investment.
 The performance of mutual funds is subject to fluctuations in the market.
 Hence, they are subject to market risk and bear a possibility of loss as well.
 You can lose your money in mutual fund investment whether partially or in full.
 Interest and dividends are also dynamic according to market conditions.

 The answer is in the goal of the investor.
 When to exit from an investment depends on the goal with which the investor invested the funds.
 If the goal is just to save for the short-term then he can exit as and when he has a need of funds.
 If the goal is long-term then it is advisable to stay invested for at least 7 years.
 This is known as goal-based investing.